 Currently, JFSSD posts notices and announcements on the agency's website regarding enrolling in the program, outlining services and providing contact information.
 Information is provided in English.
 The JFSSD website also has outreach information in Spanish and a Spanish contact form.
+The JFS website uses Recite Me Accessibility tool to help individuals with visual disabilities, non-English speakers and those who have difficult reading text on screens.
 Additional public input can be obtained by the Title VI Complaint Form, which is available as a download in both English and Spanish.